FamilFG/User-Managment-MS/README.md

-User-Management Microservice
+**User-Management Microservice**

-This repository contains the User-Management Microservice, a core component of a larger microservices-based system.
-The overall project is designed with a scalable, event-driven architecture and includes multiple backend services and a Flutter frontend.
+This document describes the User-Management Microservice, which is a core part of a larger microservices-based system.
+The overall project includes multiple backend services, event-driven communication, and a Flutter mobile frontend.

-Service Responsibility
+Service Overview

-The User-Management Microservice is responsible for:
+The User-Management Microservice is responsible for managing users and their related data.
+It provides REST APIs that are consumed by other services and client applications.
+**Responsibilities**

-User registration and profile management
+- User registration and profile management

-User data CRUD operations
+- User data CRUD operations

-Role and permission handling
+- Role and permission handling

-User lifecycle management
+- User lifecycle management

-It exposes REST APIs that are consumed by other microservices and the frontend application.

-Context
+**Project Context**

-This service is part of a larger distributed system that includes additional microservices, Kafka-based communication, and a Flutter mobile application, which are developed and maintained in separate repositories.
+This microservice is developed as part of a larger distributed system that follows a microservices architecture.
+Other services, messaging infrastructure, and the frontend application are maintained in separate repositories.

-Tech Stack
+**Technology Stack**
+• MySQL

-Java
+• Java

-Spring Boot
+• Spring Boot

-REST APIs
+• REST APIs